 Phantom Trigger has some faults, such as some random slowdowns during combat – though it is well worth the time it takes to complete the game and subsequent plays will let you see the multiple endings.
 The level up system is somewhat misleading and disappointing as it introduces depth, but not damage into its systems.
 Phantom Trigger has a great story underneath it, it just doesn’t go far enough to tell something more compelling.
 That said, I still recommend playing Phantom Trigger, because there’s something fascinating in exploring and engaging in combat through this beautiful looking game.

-A Nintendo Switch eShop code was provided by the publisher for review purposes
+A pre-release Nintendo Switch eShop code was provided by the publisher for review purposes